Skip to main content

 Set up Google OAuth (optional)

 Google Tasks, Calendar, and Gmail integration requires OAuth credentials from Google Cloud Console.
-Download the credentials JSON and save it to ~/.ollim-bot/state/credentials.json.See Google OAuth setup for the full walkthrough.
+Download the credentials JSON and save it to ~/.ollim-bot/state/credentials.json, then run /google-auth in Discord to connect your account.See Google integration setup for the full walkthrough.

 4